 Answer: Use the beAscout.org website to search for other units nearby.
 You can join any unit.

-Boys in grades grades 1-5 join a Cub Scout den specifically for their grade.
+Boys and girls in grades grades 1-5 join a Cub Scout den specifically for their grade and gender.
 All the dens are organized in a unit called a pack.

-First grade boys are in a Tiger den.
-Second grade boys are in a Wolf den.
-Third grade boys are in a Bear den.
-Fourth and fifth grade boys are in a two year program called Webelos.
-This program transitions from leader led to partially boy led which which helps the Scouts prepare for Boy Scouts.
+First grade Scouts are in a Tiger den.
+Second grade Scouts are in a Wolf den.
+Third grade Scouts are in a Bear den.
+Fourth and fifth grade Scouts are in a two year program called Webelos.
+This program transitions from leader led to partially Scout led which which helps the Scouts prepare for Scouts USA.
 Usually in February or March of the second year the Webelos cross over to Boy Scouts.

 Each level has a handbook for requirements that the Scouts work through to earn their rank.
 Read more about Cub Scouts in the Cub Scout Adventures booklet.

-Boys ages 5-12 join Boy Scouts are organized together in a unit called a troop.
-You can join Boy Scouts at any grade.
+Boys and girls in grades 5-12 join Boy Scouts are organized together in a unit called a troop.
+The troops are gender specific; all boy troops or all girl troops.
+You can join Scouts BSA at any grade.
 You do not need to have been a Cub Scout to join Boy Scouts.

 In Boy Scouts, older Scouts plan the meetings and outings for the troop.
 Volunteer trained adult leaders support the youth leaders.
-The Scouts work through rank requirements in the Boy Scout hand book which teaches them life skills – first aid, community service, citizenship, character and more.
+The Scouts work through rank requirements in the Scout BSA hand book which teaches them life skills – first aid, community service, citizenship, character and more.
 The ranks are Scout, Tenderfoot, Second Class, First Class, Star, Life and Eagle.
-Read the Boy Scout Adventures booklet for more information.
+Read the Scout BSA Adventures booklet for more information.
+NOTE: This booklet is currently being updated, please check back later.

 Sea Scouting serves young men and women 14-21 who have interests in boating activities of any kind including sailing, motor boating, small boats, large boats, oceanography, all things marine and more.